BrockDSL/StoryMapDemo/README.md

 >Geocaching is a GPS-enabled treasure hunt played in over 190 countries across the world.
 In this game, outdoor enthusiasts follow GPS coordinates to explore new locations and find caches hidden by fellow geo-explorers in public spaces.
 If you find a cache, sign the log book, take a piece of the treasure, leave a piece of treasure then go home and post your experience on http://www.geocaching.com!!

-11. Highlight the URL, hit CTRL-C to copy it then select the link and hit CTRL-V to paste the URL.
+3. Highlight the URL, hit CTRL-C to copy it then select the link and hit CTRL-V to paste the URL.

+### Step Four